vives-project-xp/InteractiveCorridor/docs/README.md

 ### WS2814 LED strip

 The model of the ledstrip is **BTF-24V-060L-B**.
-By this model we know it works on DC24V and has 60 LEDs per meter.
-The ledstrip is a 24V RGBW ledstrip.
-It has 4 channels: Red, Green, Blue, and White.
+By this model we know it works on 24V and has **60 LEDs per meter**.
+It has 4 channels: Red, Green, Blue, and Warm white.

 The ledstrip has the following connections: